#MfgDay14: Manufacturing’s Skilled Labor Problem Explained

 Communicating What Manufacturing Has to Offer

 So, the question is, how do we change the perception of millions of children, teens, and young adults and communicate that there are interesting and rewarding manufacturing careers today?
 It’s not an issue that’s gone unnoticed.
-Rather, schools, universities, associations, software companies, summer camps, maker spaces, and much more around the country are Manufacturing Day 2014doing their part to offer the next generations of workers opportunities to experience the manufacturing environment.
+Rather, schools, universities, associations, software companies, summer camps, maker spaces, and much more around the country are doing their part to offer the next generations of workers opportunities to experience the manufacturing environment.

 And those behind Manufacturing Day have been working to do this for years.
 The collection of events are orchestrated by six national organizations, including Fabricator & Manufacturers Association International, National Association Of Manufacturers, Manufacturing Extension Partnership, Manufacturing Institute, Industrial Strength Marketing, and Science Channel.
 It’s sponsored by an additional one hundred more.